kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 This API will not allow to describe DAGs to avoid workflow manager features in JobSet.
 The goal is to only focus on Job sequence to cover model training/HPC use-cases.

+As described in the [quota management](#quota-management) section, currently Kueue will enqueue the whole JobSet even when `startupPolicy: InOrder` is set.
+Thus, it will lock all ReplicatedJobs resources (GPU, CPU, TPU) even if they are executed in the sequence.
+We can mitigate that risk by enqueue each group of ReplicatedJobs separately with Kueue.

 ## Design Details

 ### API Details